Obesity and Overweight: What You Should Know

 What should I do if I am overweight or obese?

 - Diet.
-Steady weight loss of about one pound a week is the safest way to lose weight.
+A steady weight loss of about one pound a week is the safest way to lose weight.
 Your doctor can refer you to a registered dietitian if you need help in planning your diet.

 - Behavior modification techniques such as: